Carleman estimates for geodesic X-ray transforms: Introduction

-There is another interesting analogy between the proof of Theorem \ref{thm_intro_attenuated_xray}, which is related to the X-ray transform, and the \emph{absence of embedded eigenvalues} for Schr\"odinger operators.
-If $H = -\Delta + V - \lambda$ is a Schr\"odinger operator in $\mR^d$ where $V$ is a short range potential (i.e.\ $\abs{V(x)} \leq C(1+\abs{x})^{-1-\eps}$ for some $\eps > 0$ and for a.e.\ $x \in \mR^d$) and $\lambda > 0$ is a positive energy, the absence of embedded eigenvalues states that any solution $u \in L^2(\mR^d)$ of $Hu = 0$ must satisfy $u \equiv 0$.
+There is an interesting analogy between the proof of Theorem \ref{thm_intro_attenuated_xray}, which is related to the X-ray transform, and the \emph{absence of embedded eigenvalues} for Schr\"odinger operators.
+If $H = -\Delta + V - \lambda$ is a Schr\"odinger operator in $\mR^d$ where $V$ is a short-range potential (i.e.\ $\abs{V(x)} \leq C(1+\abs{x})^{-1-\eps}$ for some $\eps > 0$ and for a.e.\ $x \in \mR^d$) and $\lambda > 0$ is a positive energy, the absence of embedded eigenvalues states that any solution $u \in L^2(\mR^d)$ of $Hu = 0$ must satisfy $u \equiv 0$ (see e.g.\ \cite[Section 14.7]{Hormander}).
 A standard proof of this fact proceeds in three steps: \begin{enumerate} \item[1.] \emph{Rapid decay}: any solution $u$ decays rapidly at infinity. \item[2.] \emph{Unique continuation at infinity}: any solution $u$ that decays rapidly at infinity must vanish outside a compact set. \item[3.] \emph{Weak unique continuation}: any solution $u$ that vanishes outside a compact set must be identically zero. \end{enumerate} Our proof of Theorem \ref{thm_intro_attenuated_xray} follows the exact same pattern, even though the equation is very different.
 The rapid decay result is replaced by a regularity result from \cite{PSU2}, unique continuation at infinity is provided by Theorem \ref{thm_carleman_negativecurvature_intro}, and weak unique continuation is replaced by the absence of twisted conformal Killing tensors proved in \cite{GPSU}.
-See Section \ref{sec_analogies} for more details.

-As a final remark, the uniqueness problems studied in this article are actually closer to long range scattering theory for the Laplacian rather than short range scattering.
+As a final remark, the uniqueness problems studied in this article are actually closer to long-range scattering or the Landis conjecture rather than short-range scattering.
 For instance, a Higgs field $\Phi$ can be interpreted as a ''potential'' $\mathcal{V}: u \mapsto \Phi u$ in the equation $(X+\Phi)u = -f$.
 In terms of Fourier coefficients, one has